oasis-board-process-committee/OBCPs/under-development/OBCP-using-markdown.md

 # 1 Introduction

-This document contains information about the Markdown markup language and how it can be used for work products at OASIS.
+This document contains information about the [Markdown] markup language and how it can be used for work products at [OASIS].

 ## 1.2 What is Markdown?

-Markdown is a lightweight plaintext markup language that has a very simple and easy to understand syntax.
-Documents written in Markdown format can easily be read with or without a tool that can render it.
-This is often not possible with other markup languages like HTML.
+[Markdown] is a lightweight plaintext markup language that has a very simple and easy to understand syntax.
+Documents written in [Markdown] format can easily be read with or without a tool that can render it.
+This is often not possible with other markup languages like [HTML].

 ## 1.3 Markdown Formatting Limitations

-While the formatting options in Markdown are limited, the core set supports the basic formatting needs for organizing and rapidly developing documents.
-Some concepts like the coloring of text or advanced table options are not supported by Markdown.
+While the formatting options in [Markdown] are limited, the core set supports the basic formatting needs for organizing and rapidly developing documents.
+Some concepts like the coloring of text or advanced table options are not supported by [Markdown].

 ## 1.4 Flavors of Markdown

-There are currently several versions or flavors of the Markdown syntax, some of these versions support additional markup features that enable additional formatting options.
+There are currently several versions or flavors of the [Markdown] syntax, some of these versions support additional markup features that enable additional formatting options.
 However, these versions are not supported and rendered by all tools.
-It is therefore recommended that groups at OASIS adopt the Markdown syntax supported by Github as it is the most widely used and supported version.
+It is therefore recommended that groups at [OASIS] adopt the [Markdown] syntax supported by [GitHub] (aka [GitHub-Flavored Markdown])as it is the most widely used and supported version.

 ## 1.5 Why Markdown?

-Markdown enables rapid development and formatting in any editor or word processor (even Word or Google Docs).
+[Markdown] enables rapid development and formatting in any editor or word processor (even [Microsoft Word] or [Google Docs]).
 The output is always stored in plaintext and can be viewed or rendered in many different tools.
-This also means that documents written in Markdown can at any point be checked into a source control system like Github.
+This also means that documents written in [Markdown] can at any point be checked into a source control system like [GitHub].

-Using Markdown may also limit the need for groups at OASIS to produce multiple versions for publication.
-Currently groups will often produce a Word version, an HTML version, and a PDF version of their documents.
-If a group uses Markdown they would be able to produce just the Markdown version and possibly a PDF version.
+Using [Markdown] may also limit the need for groups at [OASIS] to produce multiple versions for publication.
+Currently groups will often produce a [Microsoft Word] version, an [HTML] version, and a [PDF] version of their documents.
+If a group uses [Markdown] they would be able to produce just the [Markdown] version and possibly a [PDF] version.

 # 2 Using Markdown

-Groups at OASIS may write their documents in Markdown via any tool or process that they like.
-Some may use native Markdown tools or text editors, some may use Google Docs, and others may choose to use GitHub natively as if the document was source code.
-Using an external text editor or Google docs does not prevent groups from also using GitHub.
+Groups at [OASIS] may write their documents in [Markdown] via any tool or process that they like.
+Some may use native [Markdown] tools or text editors, some may use Google Docs, and others may choose to use [GitHub] natively as if the document was source code.
+Using an external text editor or [Google Docs] does not prevent groups from also using [GitHub].

-For example, a group may write their specification in Markdown format using Google Docs to simplify the comment and suggestion process.
-Then at some defined interval or at the end of the document creation process, the plaintext markdown can be pushed to Github.
-If groups do choose to use Markdown with an external editor, but want to make use of GitHub’s change tracking and redlining (blame) capabilities it is advised that they routinely copy the current version into GitHub, this could be done on a weekly or monthly basis depending on how much the document changes.
+For example, a group may write their specification in [Markdown] format using Google Docs to simplify the comment and suggestion process.
+Then at some defined interval or at the end of the document creation process, the plaintext markdown can be pushed to [GitHub].
+If groups do choose to use [Markdown] with an external editor, but want to make use of [GitHub]’s change tracking and redlining (blame) capabilities it is advised that they routinely copy the current version into GitHub, this could be done on a weekly or monthly basis depending on how much the document changes.

 ## 2.1 Issues With Using Markdown in GitHub

-GitHub was designed for source code tracking and not document writing.
+[GitHub] was designed for source code tracking and not document writing.
 As such, just as in comments in source code, simple and tiny changes in a sentence can reflect that the entire paragraph has changed, so reviewers of Pull Requests should be mindful of this.

-When using GitHub natively to work on documents in Markdown, then groups should consider tiny commits and pull requests which is often not the norm for source code.
-Becuase unlike in Google Docs or other tools, a pull request that contains changes throughout the document prevents editors from accepting part but not all of the pull request.
+When using [GitHub] natively to work on documents in [Markdown], groups should consider tiny commits and pull requests which is often not the norm for source code.
+Because unlike in [Google Docs] or other tools, a pull request that contains changes throughout the document prevents editors from accepting part but not all of the pull request.